 For the three months ended June 30, 2009, we financed our operations from existing cash on hand.
-In fiscal 2009 we financed our operations through net cash provided by operations.
+In fiscal 2009 we financed our operations from existing cash on hand.
 The primary significant changes in our cash flow statement for the three months ended June 30, 2009 were decreases in accounts receivable and stock compensation expense and increased depreciation and amortization expense offset by our net loss of \$2,607 and increase in inventories.
 The Company increased both inventories and intangible assets as a result of the AMMS acquisition and in anticipation of manufacturing for the new product line.